School Governors' Committee

 Sqn Ldr Matungamire has served for over 17 years in the Royal Air Force as a Communication Engineering Officer.
 He has worked as a STEM ambassador in the UK and is keen to continue his involvement whilst based in Cyprus.
-Shep has 2 daughters currently attending Episkopi Primary School.
+Shep has 2 daughters, 1 in St. John's and 1 currently attending Episkopi Primary School.

 Sgt.
 Tony Hynes, CJPU, SGC Safeguarding Representative.
 Sgt Hynes joined the Royal Air Force in 1999 as an RAF Police Officer, who has served on a vast number of Operational deployments and Police roles globally.
 Currently employed on island as the Child Protection and Domestic Abuse Officer, Special Investigation Branch, Sgt Hynes holds a variety of Safeguarding and Police Child Protection experience and qualifications.
 Additionally he is a Trauma Risk Manager, Mental Health First Aider and Child Exploitation Online Protection ambassador.
-Sgt Hynes was posted to Cyprus in 2017 with his wife Jemma and their two boys aged 8 and 5 years old.
-The Hynes family like to play sports including running and football, and in their spare time supports various charities such as SSAFA and Teddys for Loving Care, a charity that provides a teddy bear for every infant admitted to A&E departments.
+Sgt Hynes was posted to Cyprus in 2017 with his wife Jemma and their two boys aged 8 and 5 years old, both of whom attend Episkopi Primary.

 Robin Edwards has been working as chartered surveyor across the private and public sector.
 He is currently the SBA Lands Officer having joined the Civil Service in August 2019 to come straight out to Episkopi.
 He has been a governor in the UK at both primary and secondary settings for the last 12 years.
 His two eldest children are at University and College in the UK with currently a daughter in Year 7 at St. John's and a son in Year 6 at Episkopi Primary.